Kobe Meriken Park and other Attractions in Flourishing Kobe Japan

 The huge structure of Kobe Port Tower is equally impressive.
 Built in 1963, the tower stands as a symbol of the Kobe port.
 It has three observation decks that provide incredible 360 views of the bay and the rest the city.

-You can also have a memorable dining experience in the tower’s rotating café and restaurant.
+Visit the tower’s rotating café and restaurant where you can have a memorable dining experience.
 Visiting the tower in the evening is a real treat because its famous red steel frame is all lit up to the delight of those seeking great postcard-worthy photos.

 Another special spot you should visit while in Meriken is the small memorial space for the Great Hanshin earthquake victims.
 This is the damaged section of the wharf that is left unrepaired, and exhibits some photo displays that tell the story of the earthquake and its victims.